disruptArmy/hackathon/README.md

-# All files for disruptArmy overnight Hackathon on 30 Sep 2016 @Manoa Innovation Center
+# All files for disruptArmy overnight Hackathons
-### You will find PowerPoint presentations, requirements, data, and submission links.
+### You will find presentations, requirements, data, and submission links for each hackathon by date.